NEWBR33D/CustomLauncherBackgrounds/README.md

-# **PreyToLive-CustomLauncherBackgrounds v1.0.0**
+# **PreyToLive-CustomLauncherBackgrounds v1.0.1**

 Developed by: [NEWBR33D](https://github.com/NEWBR33D) (aka [PreyToLive](https://hub.sp-tarkov.com/user/24548-preytolive/))

-CustomLauncherBackgrounds is a mod that provides the functionality to customize the launcher background image that appears when launching SPTarkov.
+[CustomLauncherBackgrounds](https://github.com/NEWBR33D/CustomLauncherBackgrounds/) is a mod that provides the functionality to customize the launcher background image that appears when launching SPTarkov.
 With this mod, a random image from a designated folder will be selected each time you restart the server and launcher.

 #### ***If you would like to support me and my work you can donate to me [here](https://ko-fi.com/preytolive).
 Thank you!***

 ## **Installation Instructions:**
-1. Begin by downloading the "PreyToLive-CustomLauncherBackgrounds-v1.0.0.zip" file from the provided link or the Github repository.
+1. Begin by downloading the "PreyToLive-CustomLauncherBackgrounds-v1.0.1.zip" file from the provided link or the Github repository.
 2. Extract the contents of the downloaded archive.
 You should now have a folder named "zPreyToLive-CustomLauncherBackgrounds" containing the mod files.
 3. Navigate to the location of your SPTarkov folder on your computer.
 4. Inside the SPTarkov folder, find the 'user/mods/' directory.